2-bithacker/Tesseract-Sauerbraten/README.md

 This also includes an installer script for debian-baased linux distros.
 If you do not have a debian-based linux distro, you will have to do it manually, but if you have a debian-based linux distro, you can run `cd ~/Tesseract-Sauerbraten`, then `./install` to install it.

+The script also makes a desktop launcher for easy launching.

-You can also undo the installation if it has failed.
+You can undo the installation if it has failed.
 To do that, run `cd ~/Tesseract-Sauerbraten` then `./uninstall` and that will uninstall it.